 o Emergency Contact Form.
 As you complete the Housing Questionnaire or Hawk Orientation form you will be asked to complete this form so be precise and current on the information you provide on this form.

 o Hawk Orientation.
 Under the New Student tab you will see a Hawk Orientation form to complete for your attendance at one of the orientation sessions offered in July.
 There is limited space for each date so be sure you complete this as soon as possible to ensure it works for your family’s schedule.
-For questions with this form you may contact Cassie Thomas, Assistant Director of Student Life at email@example.com.
+For questions with this form you may contact Julia Bolton, Assistant Director of Student Life at email@example.com.

 o Immunization Form.
 Under the New Students tab there is a form for you to complete for your Immunization.
 This must be submitted to the Office of Student Health Services in order for your housing placement to be completed.